LordEwans/zero-mvp/README.md

 - `@0xzerolabs/ui`: a stub component library shared by all the applications
 - `@0xzerolabs/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)

-Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).
+Not all of the package/app is 100% [TypeScript](https://www.typescriptlang.org/).

 ### Utilities